-- Give more recognition than usual publicly on video to individuals and your team whenever they accomplish things.
+- Give more recognition than usual publicly on the video to individuals and your team whenever they accomplish things.
 This underscores that there are still some things we can control.

-- Bring people together into virtual team meetings frequently to support greater relationship.
+- Bring people together into virtual team meetings frequently to support the greater relationships.
 For example, one executive is talking to the team specifically about how organizations need to change during a crisis, and how part of operating differently includes everyone making decisions that consider the total organization, not just their role.

 Recreate your Culture virtually

 Culture underscores so much in an organization.
 Especially if you had a great culture during normal times: How do we keep our culture going when everyone is working from home in separate locations?